jkutner/warbler-rails-example/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-This is kinda slow though, because the `warble` process runs inside of a Rails process (because that's how Heroku does post-deploy tasks).
+This is kinda slow though, because the `warble` process runs inside of another process (because that's how Heroku does post-deploy tasks).
 A better option, especially if you are using CI is toolbelt deployment.

 ### Standalone Toolbelt Deployment